-WA school shooter sentenced to 40 years
+Washington state school shooter sentenced to 40 years

 Deputy Prosecutor Sharon Hedlund agreed that Sharpe’s sentence should be below the standard range, but urged Price to issue a 35-year sentence.

-On the day of the shootings, Sharpe brought a duffel bag onto his school bus which contained an AR-15 rifle and a handgun, along with numerous boxes of .223 ammunition.
+On the day of the shootings, Sharpe brought a duffel bag onto his school bus which contained an AR-15 rifle and handgun, along with numerous boxes of .223 ammunition.

-At school, Sharpe headed straight to a second-floor hallway, where he dropped the duffel bag and removed the assault rifle.
+At school Sharpe headed straight to a second-floor hallway, where he dropped the duffel bag and removed the assault rifle.
 He started to load the gun, which jammed.

 As Sharpe struggled to load the weapon, Strahan approached him.